-The governance framework has been in place at Lancaster City Council for the year ended 31 March 2014 and up to the date of approval of the Annual Governance Statement and the Statement of Accounts.
+The governance framework has been in place at Lancaster City Council for the year ended 31 March 2016 and up to the date of publication of this Annual Governance Statement and the Statement of Accounts.

 THE GOVERNANCE FRAMEWORK

 The following paragraphs set out the key elements (as incorporated in the Code of Corporate Governance) that the council relies upon to deliver effective corporate governance.